seanlhodges/RStudioConnectInstallDoc/RStudioConnect.md

 cd R-3.6.0
 ```

-The final step is to configure, make, and install R. The recommended install location for RStudio Connect is at `/opt/R/3.6.0`.
+The final step is to configure, make, and install R. The recommended install location, for use by RStudio Connect, is at `/opt/R/3.6.0`.

 ```console
 # Build R from source